laurashen/data-science-sequencing.github.io/lectures/lecture2.md

 [Structural Variants](http://www.ncbi.nlm.nih.gov/dbvar/content/overview/) (SVs).
 Differences in the individual genomes arise due to two reasons:

-1. Random mutations, which occurs during evolution because natural selection favors certain phenotypes.
-These are mainly due to "errors" during the DNA replication process during cell division.
+1. Random mutations, which occur during evolution because natural selection favors certain phenotypes.
+These arise mainly due to "errors" during the DNA replication process during cell division.
 Most of these mutations are deleterious, leading to phenotypic changes that are harmful and resulting in the